Kardaras

 Kardaras (Καρδαράς) is a mountain village in the municipal unit of Levidi, Arcadia, Greece.
-It is situated in the eastern foothills of the Mainalo mountains, at 1,030 m elevation and is considered a traditional settlement.
-As of 2011, it had a population of 20.
-It is 5 km northwest of Kapsas, 6 km south of Levidi, 6 km east of Alonistaina and 15 km northwest of Tripoli.
+It is situated in the eastern foothills of the Mainalo mountains, at 1,030 m elevation and is considered a traditional settlement.It is 5 km northwest of Kapsas, 6 km south of Levidi, 6 km east of Alonistaina and 15 km northwest of Tripoli.
 The Greek National Road 74 (Tripoli – Olympia – Pyrgos) passes east of the village.